-- A description of the purpose and scope of the plan, - An explanation of how the plan meets the GM values and objectives adopted by the DPU as a result of the Docket 12-76 Final Report, - A business case evaluating the benefits and costs of the plan, which itemizes all of the benefits and costs and provides supporting documentation, - A cost recovery proposal including PBR performance elements, - A class ratepayer impact analysis, and - An implementation plan.
+- A description of the purpose and scope of the plan, - An explanation of how the plan is consistent with the GM values and objectives adopted by the DPU as a result of the Docket 12-76 Final Report, - A business case evaluating the benefits and costs of the plan, which itemizes all of the benefits and costs and provides supporting documentation, - A cost recovery proposal including PBR performance elements, - A class ratepayer impact analysis, and - An implementation plan.

-If the grid modernization plan includes deployment of more advanced metering that accommodates time-based rates, a separate default service rate design plan that considers time-varying rates for each customer class, including a plan for low-income customer protection, should be filed as well.
+If the grid modernization plan includes deployment of more advanced metering that accommodates time-based rates, an analysis, and if appropriate, a proposal for time-varying rates for each customer class that addresses each function of service (e.g., customer, distribution, transmission, generation), including a plan for low-income customer protection, should be filed as well.
 The distribution company should, in its GM or rate design filing, evaluate the range of rate design options, and recommend the appropriate option(s) for each customer class including whether the recommended rates should be an opt-in versus opt-out approach.

-The DPU approves the GM plan if the business case is found to be cost-effective.
-If the DPU approves the plan, capital cost recovery associated with the plan is pre-approved.
-That is, investments authorized by the plan are deemed to be prudent and in the public interest, and return of and on authorized investments are reflected in customer bills incrementally as investments are made each year.
-The
+The DPU approves the GM plan if the benefits exceed the costs in the business case and the plan is found to provide safe, reliable service to customers while modernizing the grid.
+The DPU approves capital cost recovery if rates that result are just and reasonable.
+If the DPU approves the plan, capital cost recovery associated with the plan is approved.
+Investments authorized by the plan are deemed to be prudent and in the public interest, and return of and on authorized investments are reflected in customer bills incrementally as investments are made each year.37 The utility's GM plan would also include an implementation plan that would allow the DPU to track the utility's progress toward completing its GM plan.
+This implementation plan would include a projection of the incremental investment that would be made by the utility over time to implement its approved GM plan.
+Recovery of capital and operational expenditures will be through base rates that reflects the expected timing of the investments over the plan years.